TorNATO-PRO/gigalog-hs/README.md

 ## Usage

-Right now, we are just reading datalog files from stdin and we don't support many datalog language features.
-Here is a sample program so you may get an idea of what is supported as I am too lazy to specify the specs!
+Currently, input is read from **stdin**.
+The parser accepts a *subset* of Datalog, chosen entirely by vibes.
+If you’re wondering what’s supported, please consult the following example program (since I was too lazy to actually write a specification):

 ```datalog
 // name this triangles.datalog